Summary: We've listed 5 team building exercises that you can do with on-site and remote workers to help build team trust and communication.

 Split the group into small teams or pairs.
 Have one person blindfolded and the other team must instruct what the blindfolded member must draw, but they can only use abstract descriptions… nothing concrete.
 This is a great communication exercise perfect for long distance developers.

-5. What’s on Your Desk Have each member bring an item from their desk and instruct them to transform it into a new product for the company.
-Have each member give a two minute presentation “selling” the product to the rest of the group.
 These team building exercises will help build trust, strengthen bonds, and enhance communication skills.
 They also work to get creativity flowing among team members and could result in new processes, projects, or products!
 Have you ever participated in, or run, a team building exercise that you found beneficial?
 We’d love to hear about it!

 Interested in learning more about how to unite your offsite and internal teams?

 number8 can help with that.
 Connect with us today or continue exploring all of our custom software development and remote staff augmentation services here.